IX - Policy Statements

 Clarkson University has the responsibility for effectively supervising access to and/or release of official data/information about its students.
 Certain items of information about individual students are fundamental to the educational process and must be recorded.
 Such information concerning students must be used only for clearly defined purposes, must be safeguarded and controlled to avoid violations of personal privacy, and must be appropriately disposed of when the justification for its collection and retention no longer exists.

 In this regard Clarkson is committed to protecting the right of privacy of all students in their education records.
+FERPA protects a student's record once an individual becomes an actual Clarkson student: the first day of classes of the term in which they enroll.
 Access to and release of such records is restricted to the student concerned, to officials within the University, to parties seeking information in connection with a student's application for or receipt of financial aid, to a court of competent jurisdiction, and as otherwise permitted or required by law.

 Upon receipt of a Student Information Release Authorization signed by the student, information may also be released to specified persons with the student's consent.
 At the discretion of the Director of Student Administrative Services, such information can also be provided to a parent if the student is claimed as a dependent on the current Federal Income Tax Return and the University is provided with proof that this is the case.